LiBinZyu/VAI/README.md

 `VAI (Unity Voice AI Command)` is a **lightweight, low-dependency, and API-key based** system for implementing voice control in your Unity projects.
 It integrates wake word detection, Automatic Speech Recognition (ASR), and LLM-driven tool calling to translate natural user speech into executable functions.

+>⭐ This system can be easily integrated into any Unity project.
+Usage is simple: just register your own functions in `FunctionRegistry.cs` and you're ready to go.

 A user can say something like, `"turn the light on and make it slightly red-ish,"` and the system intelligently parses this into a precise, structured command that your application can execute instantly.

 <p align="center">